nevalang/neva/spec/type.md

 # Types

-All the types described in this secion are _builtins_ in a sence that they're available in a global scope from any package.
+All the types described in this secion are _builtins_ in a sense that they're available in a global scope from any package.
 No need (and it's impossible) to import them.

 ## Base

-These are types that don't have definition in source code, compiler is awared of them.
+These are types that don't have definition in source code, compiler is aware of them.

 ### Scalars